 In the Bible even the most monentous events are narrated in a calm, simple, dignified way that is inimitable and bears the marks of its own credibility.
-Note the narratives of the creation, the flood, and the crucifixions, the re-Observe the absence of surrection and ascension of Christ. fanaticism or of utopian and visionary theories and guesses.
+Note the narratives of the creation, the flood, and the crucifixions, the resurrection and ascension of Christ.
+Observe the absence of fanaticism or of utopian and visionary theories and Suesses.
 The teaching of Christ and His apostles is marked by soberness throughout.
 Compare the pretended revelations and visions of Mohammed and Joseph Smith, and also the vagaries of theosophy.
-Another proof, this, of the probity and sound senso of the Biblical writers.
+Another proof, this, of the probity and sound sense of the Biblical writers.